 The wives of Cornish tin miners would lovingly prepare these all-in-one meals to provide sustenance for their spouses during their gruelling days down the dark, damp mines, working at such depths it wasn’t possible for them to surface at lunchtime.
 A typical pasty is simply a filling of choice sealed within a circle of pastry, one edge crimped into a thick crust .
 A good pasty could survive being dropped down a mine shaft!
 The crust served as a means of holding the pasty with dirty hands without contaminating the meal.
 Arsenic commonly accompanies tin within the ore that they were mining so, to avoid arsenic poisoning in particular, it was an essential part of the pasty.

-The traditional recipe for the pasty filling is beef with potato, onion and swede, which when cooked together forms its own rich gravy, all sealed in its own packet!
-As meat was much more expensive in the 17th and 18th Centuries, its presence was scarce and so pasties traditionally contained much more vegetable than today.
+The traditional recipe for the pasty filling is beef with potato, onion and swede, which when cooked together forms a rich gravy, all sealed in its own packet!
+As meat was much more expensive in the 17th and 18th centuries, its presence was scarce and so pasties traditionally contained much more vegetable than today.
 The presence of carrot in a pasty, although common now, was originally the mark of an inferior pasty.

 Filling ideas are endless however, and can be as diverse as your taste will take you.
 There is much debate as to whether the ingredients should be mixed together before they are put in the pasty or lined up on the pastry in a certain order, with pastry partitions.
 However, there is agreement that the meat should be chopped (not necessarily minced), the vegetables sliced and none should be cooked before they are sealed within the pastry.
 It is this that makes the Cornish pasty different from other similar foods.